 If there is one certainty regarding the nature of the property market, we can count on the fact that it is cyclical.
 Even under the unusual circumstances of the past 12 months, positive sentiment, underpinned by a resurge in momentum, is on the upward spike.
-From a ThinkLab perspective, new project requests have doubled compared to two months ago.
+From a ThinkLab perspective, new project and property marketing requests have doubled compared to two months ago.

 Conversations regarding the investment market, in general, are back on the agenda.
 There are also across-the-board requests for all types of property marketing tools from architectural visualisation and film, VR and brand identities for projects.

 As expected, there is promising residential development activity in mid to high-end hotspots, in both Dubai and the UK, as well as an increase in projects in Africa.
 More interestingly though, the collapse of the proverbial High Street is creating interesting opportunities for collaborative e-commerce and virtual space solutions with retail giants.